-Principal assumptions used were 7.50% for the investment rate of return, 4.25% to 7.50% for projected salary increases and 2.5% for inflation.
+Principal assumptions used were 7.35% for the investment rate of return and 4.25% to 7.50% for projected salary increases.

 NOTE 6.
 RISKS AND UNCERTAINTIES

 The Plan invests in various investment securities.
 Investment securities are exposed to various risks such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the statement of fiduciary net position available for benefits.